moonpotato/snippets/README.md

 # snippets
-Useful snippets of C++ code that might be reused in other projects
+Useful snippets of C and/or C++ code that might be reused in other projects